15 Ways To Help Your Labrador Stay Slim

 Life with a Labrador should be fun.
 He will be the most able to enjoy spending time with your family if he is physically well.
 We’ve been having a look at some of the ways you can help your Labrador stay slim, happy and healthy.

-Products included in this article were carefully and independently selected by the Labrador Site team.
-If you decide to make a purchase from one of the links marked by an asterisk, we may earn a small commission on that sale.
-This is at no extra cost to you.
+Products included in this article were carefully and independently selected by me.
+If you decide to make a purchase from one of the links marked by an asterisk, The Labrador Site may earn a small commission on that sale towards supporting our team, but this is at no extra cost to you.

 1. Watch his waistline